hugomint/hugomint/content/about.md

     weight: 1

 ---
-We are a small web development company, based in Brisbane.
-We have extensive experience in web development with a focus on Golang and Nodejs technologies.
+We are a small web development company that has extensive experience in web development with a focus on Golang and Nodejs technologies.

 Over the last 5 years our focus has drifted away from the more traditional dynamic server client web framework to a static site framework.
 Having built custom websites in Golang and Nodejs, we found our clients over whelmed with ongoing security and maintenance issues.